Trustpilot

 The role of the intestines in hormonal balance

-A healthy hormonal balance for healthy digestion
+Good hormonal balance for healthy digestion

-Progesterone and transit
+Progesterone and bowel transit

-Estrogens and the microbiota
+Oestrogens and the microbiome

 The pill and the digestive system